 Lexapro is a selective serotonin reuptake inhibitor, which is a type of antidepressant that requires regular administration to be effective.
-It’s a standard treatment for major depressive disorder and generalized anxiety disorder.
+It’s a standard treatment for medical conditions like major depressive disorder, obsessive-compulsive disorder, panic disorder, and generalized anxiety disorder.
 Like other SSRIs, Lexapro works by increasing the level of serotonin in the brain.

 Serotonin is a neurotransmitter, a chemical that transmits messages between nerve cells in the brain.
-An increased level of serotonin may help to improve mood, reduce anxiety and relieve symptoms of depression.
-The exact mechanism of action of Lexapro is unknown, but research suggests that it works by blocking the reuptake of serotonin into neurons.
+Increased serotonin levels may help to improve mood, reduce anxiety and relieve symptoms of depression.
+Lexapro works by blocking the reuptake of serotonin in neurons.

 Lexapro is available as a capsule or an orally disintegrating tablet.
 You should take Lexapro with plenty of water, and you may choose to take it with or without food.
 The usual starting dose is 10 mg once a day.
-If necessary, you can increase this dose to 20 mg a day after the first week.
+If necessary, and with medical advice from your doctor, the higher dose may be prescribed to 20 mg a day after the first week.

-Lexapro can interact with other medications such as warfarin, lithium, aspirin and nonsteroidal anti-inflammatory drugs.
-These interactions can increase the risk of bleeding or other problems.
+Lexapro can interact with other medications such as warfarin, lithium, aspirin, and nonsteroidal anti-inflammatory drugs.
+These drug interactions can increase the risk of bleeding or other problems.
 Therefore, it’s important to tell your doctor about all medications you’re taking before starting treatment with Lexapro.

 Dosage can play a role in how long Lexapro stays in the system.
-In general, it takes about four to six days for the body to metabolize and excrete escitalopram.
+In general, from the last dose, it takes about four to six days for the body to metabolize and excrete escitalopram.
 However, this process may be faster or slower depending on factors such as the immune system and kidney function.